-* Yen squeezes broadly higher after BOJ dismisses additional stimulus
+* Yen squeezes broadly higher after BOJ dismisses additional

 * Dollar index falls to lowest in three weeks

 * Aussie dollar hits fresh 2014 highs vs USD

 three-week lows against a basket of major currencies on

 Wednesday, having broken decisively lower as the yen squeezed

 higher and even the euro gained a tailwind.

 Traders said the moves were sparked in part by comments from

 the Bank of Japan on Tuesday that dismissed any need for